How to Overcome Body Image Issues and Insecurities (It’s a Journey)

-We had our family pictures done by Sara Welburn Photography a couple of weeks ago, and we just got the final photos, I didn’t know what to feel or think.
+We had our family pictures done by Sara Welburn Photography a couple of yearsago, and when we just got the final photos, I didn’t know what to feel or think.

 There are so many of them that I LOVE, like these:

-But then there are some that make me cringe.
+But then there are some that make me wince.
 Not because they are bad pictures, but because of ME and my body insecurities that I need to overcome.